mbharti321/mbharti321/README.md

 ## Me 👨‍💻
-Being an all-time learner and blockchain enthusiast, I believe in smart work.
+Being an enthusiastic developer and blockchain explorer, I believe in smart work.
+I have delivered 5 academic, 3 hackathon projects, and few internship projects working with 3-5 teammates.
-I am a good team player, which helps me work on challenging problems and build positive relationships with teammates.
 Programming, web development, cycling are few interests of mine.
-I think my logical thinking and problem-solving skills are greatly valuable to the team.
+I hope my logical thinking and problem-solving skills are greatly valuable to the team.

 ### Projects